Voice, Center, Path, ToolboxNov 01, 2021

 Where is your life headed?
 Are you truly making progress or are you just spinning in place for weeks, months, or years at a time?
 Do you have a compelling vision for the future pulling you forward or are you sidelined from progress and contribution?

 Identifying my unique voice and establishing my foundational center assists when I am choosing the targets and paths of life.

 Life’s path is never as straight as we envision.
 Traffic, potholes, and car trouble always change our plans.
-At least it does in my journeys, and for many of us, the past year has felt more like a car crash altogether.
+At least it does in my journeys, and for many of us, the past year and a half has felt more like a car crash altogether.
 We must have a doggedness to keep an eye firmly on the destination and the flexibility to adapt to changing circumstances.